Patritumab Deruxtecan (U3-1402) in Unresectable Locally Advanced or Metastatic Breast Cancer (ICARUS BREAST)

 3. OR prior pneumonectomy

-• The use of chronic systemic corticosteroids at a dose superior to 10 mg of prednisone or equivalent or any form of immunosuppressive therapy prior to Cycle 1 Day 1.
+• The use of chronic systemic corticosteroids at a dose superior to 10 mg daily of prednisone or equivalent or any form of immunosuppressive therapy prior to Cycle 1 Day 1.
 Participants who require use of bronchodilators, inhaled steroids, or local steroid injections may be included in the study

 • Evidence of any leptomeningeal disease